 - Angela Faris Belt - Accomplished fine arts photographer and instructor, Angela's pursuit of polymer photogravure was prompted through an allergy she developed to photochemistry.

-- Clinton Cline - Clinton has been full time Faculty at CU Boulder and head of the Printmaking Department for decades.
+- Clinton Cline (RIP) - Clint was full time Faculty at CU Boulder and head of the Printmaking Department for decades.
 His in-depth knowledge of printmaking and constructive feedback has been incredibly helpful.

 - David Hoptman - Artist, Photographer, and Printmaker David Hoptman pioneered the use of the finer aquatint screen for use with photographic images, with help from Don Messec.

 - Making Art Safely is Don Messec's consulting firm specializing in workshops and consultation on the safe studio design and production of art.

 - Dan Burkholder's Website - Dan is the author of Making Digital Negatives for Contact Printing, and is the main pioneer in that field.
 His Tiny Tutorials on Photoshop are downloadable gems of wisdom.

 - Dan Welden's Solarplate Website - Dan is the printmaker who first discovered the use of Polymer plates for intaglio.
 His workshops and book, Printmaking in the Sun, are excellent resources for beginners.

 - Mark Lunning runs Open Press, Ltd. - a Fine Art Printmaking Facility in Denver, Colorado.
 Mark is well versed in all forms of traditional printmaking.